christosgalano/devops-with-github/docs/actions/custom_actions.md

 ### Composite actions

 Composite actions allow you to combine multiple workflow steps within a single action.
 They are useful for bundling commands into a single step and simplifying complex workflows.
 By creating composite actions, you can improve the readability and maintainability of your workflows.
-Check out the "Creating a composite action" guide for an example of how to create and use composite actions effectively.

 ## Metadata syntax